-Most meetings suck.
-Not only is it a waste of time and money but can deeply impact your team motivation and overall performance.
+Most meetings suck: it is a waste of time and money and can deeply impact your team motivation and performance.
+8 tips we learned the hard way to help you run effective team meetings.

 The agenda is probably the most overlooked and crucial part of a meeting.